rmcyang/NetflixMovieRecommendationSystem/README.md

 a.
 Get Similarity Matrix for Each Movie-Movie Pair.
 Two MapReduce jobs was implemented to complete this progress.
 b.
 One MapReduce job to generete top-k list for each movie.

-3. Predicttion(predict.pig) - to predict the ratings of movie-user pair:
+3. Predicttion(predict.pig) - to predict the ratings of movie-user pair:<br />
 (a) Theinput is TopN list of similarities of each movie, MovieAvg for querying average ratings for each movie and formatted training set for getting movie-user ratings.
 The prediction emits tuples as ([movie, user], rating).
-The predict ratings will fill in all the blanks of movie-user pairs.
+The predict ratings will fill in all the blanks of movie-user pairs.<br />
-(b) Evaluation - Use two error measurement for evaluation, the Mean Absolute Error and the Root Mean Squared Error.
+(b) Evaluation - Use two error measurement for evaluation, the Mean Absolute Error and the Root MeanSquared Error.